MFMokbel/Crawlector/README.md

 # Limitations

 -	Single-threaded
--	Static detection (no dynamic evaluation of a given page's content)
+-	Static detection (no dynamic evaluation of a given page's content).
+Please check the DOE feature instead.
 - No headless browser support, yet!

 # Third-party libraries used